IBM/infra-to-app-with-landing-zone/README.md

-# Infrastructure to Application with IBM Cloud Landing Zone
+# Seamless Deployment: From Provisioning to Runtime with IBM Cloud’s Landing Zone

-Companion repository of the nfrastructure to Application with IBM Cloud Landing Zone lab tutorial.
+This repository hosts the code and documentation for the lab.

+To get started with the lab: https://ibm.github.io/infra-to-app-with-landing-zone/#/